 Look at the picture above.
 This is the basic "on your back with feet uncrossed" position.
 Note the tilt of the hammock cross bar....pitiful.
 I need a lot of work on that one!

 After about 45 minutes of practice with this, the most basic of maneuvers, I was able to achieve a respectable orientation.
 The crossbar is level and the end ropes are uniformly positioned and stretched to the post.
 I had to experiment with numerous butt to head orientations to finally overcome the list to the left.
-Being a natural lefty it is much harder to overcome this dip to the left.
+Being a natural lefty it is much harder to overcome this dip to the l

 Once I had a good handle, or should I say footle, on the most basic of positions, it was time to press the envelope a bit.
 At the next level of difficulty is the "crossed feet" position and within this position there are two subsets....the "left foot over right foot" and the "right foot over left foot".